Amitpatel7090/Amitpatel7090/README.md

 # About me
-## Hello  i am Amit and i am fullstack engineer intern in codecycle.
+## Hello  i am Amit and i am fullstack engineer intern at codecycle.